mpdehaan/strider/README.md

 Strider is a minimal program that both helps *test* development environments and *bakes* cloud images.

-You may think of it as Vagrant+Packer, combined in a single tool that reads from a common configuration.
+You may think of it as Vagrant+Packer in one, reading from one config file.
-Your development configurations and production provisioning configurations will not drift if you use this tool!

-Strider is written in Python, and uses a single Python file as a description of the development and build environment.

 Strider is brought to you by the guy who wrote Cobbler and Ansible (Michael DeHaan), and is named after Robert Plant's dog.